-On March 1, 2021, the Series 2014 Bonds and the Series 2015 Bonds (the Bonds) were amended to adjust the interest rate from 3.34% to 2.34% effective March 19, 2021.
-No other terms of the Bonds were modified.
+The Series 2014 Bonds and the Series 2015 Bonds (the Bonds) bear interest at a fixed rate of 2.34%.
 Principal and interest on the Bonds is payable monthly.

-On March 19, 2021, the Conservatory entered into a \$7,500,000 Term Note (2021 Term Note) with Century Bank & Trust Company to support operating cash flows.
-The note bears interest at a fixed rate of 3.13% payable monthly commencing April 1, 2021.
+On March 19, 2021, the Conservatory entered into a \$7,500,000 Term Note (2021 Term Note) with a bank to support operating cash flows.
+The note bears interest at a fixed rate of 3.13%, payable monthly, commencing April 1, 2021.
 Commencing on April 1, 2024, principal and interest payments in the amount of \$62,707 will be payable monthly through maturity.
 The 2021 Term Note will mature on March 1, 2036.

-The Bonds and the 2021 Term Note are secured by gross tuition receipts of the Conservatory and mortgage liens on its 241 St. Botolph Street and 33 Gainsborough Street buildings.
+The Bonds, the 2021 Term Note and line of credit (see Note 10) are secured by gross tuition receipts of the Conservatory and mortgage liens on its 241 St. Botolph Street and 33 Gainsborough Street buildings.
 The bond agreements provide for certain covenants, including an aggregate expendable funds ratio and a debt service coverage ratio.

-Bond issuance costs are presented with debt payable on the accompanying statements of financial position and its related amortization expense is presented with interest expense on the accompanying statements of activities.
-In connection with the 2021 amendments, the Conservatory incurred additional bond issuance costs of \$855,120 which were capitalized and being amortized over the remaining life of the bonds.
-Amortization expense for the years ended June 30, 2022 and 2021, was \$76,766 and \$41,754, respectively, which is included in interest expense in the statements of activities.
+Bond issuance costs are presented with debt payable on the accompanying statements of financial position, and its related amortization expense is presented with interest expense on the accompanying statements of activities.
+Amortization expense for the years ended June 30, 2023 and 2022, was \$76,766, which is included in interest expense in the statements of activities.
 Future amortization expense will amount to \$76,766 for the duration of the life of the bonds.